natenichols/constexpr-typeinfo-less/typeinfo-less.md

 ### Lambdas

-Lambda types shall be ordered in the same manner as functions.
-Ties are broken by the point of instantiation.
+Lambda objects are ordered first by where they are declared, then by declaration order.

 ```cpp
 namespace Banana {